Hugeaux/launchschool/js110/lesson3/keepscore.md

 Problem

-input: game outcomoe
+input: winner of round (string)
+output:
-output: score for player, score for computer
+- score for player, score for computer
+- winner of game (string)

 test cases